AlphaResearch: Accelerating New Algorithm Discovery with Language Models

-We present AlphaResearch, an autonomous research agent that synergistically combines new idea generation with program-based verification for novel algorithm discovery.
-Our approach demonstrates the potential of employing LLM to discover unexplored research area, enabling language models to effectively tackle complex open-ended tasks.
-We construct AlphaResearchComp, including 8 open-ended algorithmic problems, where AlphaResearch outperforms human researchers in 2/8 algorithmic problems but lags behind in the remaining 6 problems.
-Our systematic analysis of the benefits and remaining challenges of autonomous algorithm discovery provides valuable insights for future research, contributing to the development of more advanced and capable research agents.
+We present AlphaResearch, an autonomous research-oriented coding agent that synergistically combines new idea generation with program-based verification for autonomous algorithm discovery.
+To accelerate the discovery process of AlphaResearch, we construct a dual research-based environment to reduce ineffective attempts and runtime,.
+On our collected 8 open-ended algorithmic problems, AlphaResearch outperforms AlphaEvolve for 2/8 algorithmic problems and demonstrates better discovery ability than previous state-of-the-art evolutionary agents, which demonstrates the effectiveness of interleaved idea generation and program generation and constructed peer-review environments in AlphaResearch.
+Furthermore, our systematic analysis of incorporating autonomous review feedback into autonomous discovery systems provides valuable insights for future research, contributing to the development of more advanced and versatile agentic discovery systems.

 \addtocontents{toc}{ }